dolvui/Chess/README.md

 ### end a game
 check about stalemate and checkmate, should be easy enough

+### nice features

+-save and load games,
+-parse into FNE for more portability,

 ### add prom moves for futur bots
 need to add promotion move for bots